q-viper/q-viper.github.io/_posts/2020-08-11-gesture-based-visually-writing-system-make-a-visual-user-interface.md

 I want to give full credits to the readers (even if 1 person have read it) of previous blog and the current readers like you.

 ## Introduction
-The introduction dates back to the previous article, where i did some basic writings just by moving fingers in front of the camera.
-Last time, i was able to do below things with keyboard keys.
+The introduction dates back to the previous article, where I did some basic writings just by moving fingers in front of the camera.
+Last time, I was able to do below things with keyboard keys.
 * `escape`:- Exit from system.
 * `space`:- Save current drawing(excluding pointer).
 * `z`:- Idle mode(move only pointer).